ucberkeley/savio-training-jupyterhub-2017/jh-intro.md

  - This code should connect you to your cluster:

 ```
-# import IPython.parallel as ipp  # Python 2
 import ipyparallel as ipp       # Python 3
 rc = ipp.Client(profile='default', cluster_id='')
 ```

-The file *parallel-example.py*  has some examples of some basic usage.
+The file *parallel-example.ipynb*  has some examples of some basic usage.

 # IPython clusters: customization -- setup

-Suppose you want to run your workers in a different Savio partition, change the time limit, or use more than one node for your computation.
+Suppose you want to run your workers in a different Savio partition, change the time limit, use more than one node for your computation, or use Python 2.7.8 with an IPython cluster.

 In that case you need to set up a custom cluster profile.
 This involves setting values for SLURM options in such a way that IPython can submit the appropriate job to SLURM.

-Again, this is based on Python 3.5.1 and would involve some customization for Python 2.7.8.
+Again, this is based on Python 3.5.1 and would involve some customization for Python 2.7.8 (see comments below and in *custom_profile_code.py*).

 Here are the steps (also documented on the Savio JupyterHub page):